 - Share good news and personal accomplishments with your advisor.
 This helps them get to know you and gives you another good reason to say hello.

 If you have questions about your academic focus or decide to make some changes in the direction of your education, you may change faculty advisors (or majors) if your interests shift.
-To change advisors in BEE or CEE, contact Professor Hunter or Professor Warner to discuss your situation.
+To change advisors in BEE or CEE, contact Professor Steinschneider or Professor Cowen to discuss your situation.
 Contact the Counseling and Advising Office in Roberts Hall at 255-2257 if you are seeking a new major in CALS.
 Contact the College of Engineering Advising Office in 180 Rhodes Hall at 255-7414 if you are seeking to transfer to a different Engineering field.
 Environmental Engineering Advisors are knowledgeable about other majors in both colleges, and will talk with you even if you feel you might want to change majors.
 Our interest is in your education and what is best for you!